BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - He uses dialectical method: he tries to resolve conflicts in commom knowledge about ethics
 - ... [it is the same] Cognitive state as prudence (phronesis), which deliberates about what promotes happiness as a whole
 - Political science is a sort of an practical science where we tries to find the highest end and so we cannot appeal to any higher end to give us a definite conception of our end.
 It uses a dialectical inquery for that.
 Political science is practical rather than productive, because it is concerned with ‘action’ (praxis) and not simply with ‘production’ or ‘making’ (poiesis).
 - Action is itself the end that we aim at, not a mere means to some end external to it.
+If we are trying to f i nd the appropriate form of non-instrumental action, we cannot simply consider its causal consequences for the production of some external end; we need to see how it can non-instrumentally realize an end that it partly constitutes.